Mobile security: GSM networks

-Attacks based on Wi-Fi
+Wi-Fi

 An attacker can try to eavesdrop on Wi-Fi communications to derive information (e.g., username, password).
-This type of attack is not unique to smartphones, but they are very vulnerable to these attacks because very often the Wi-Fi is the only means of communication, they have to access the internet.
+This type of attack is not unique to smartphones, but they are very vulnerable to these attacks because often Wi-Fi is their only means of communication and access the internet.
 The security of wireless networks (WLAN) is thus an important subject.

 Initially, wireless networks were secured by WEP keys.
-The weakness of WEP is a short encryption key which is the same for all connected clients.
+The weakness of WEP is its short encryption key, which is the same for all connected clients.
 In addition, several reductions in the search space of the keys have been found by researchers.
 Now, most wireless networks are protected by the WPA security protocol.

-WPA is based on the "Temporal Key Integrity Protocol (TKIP)" which was designed to allow migration from WEP to WPA on the equipment already deployed.
+WPA is based on the Temporal Key Integrity Protocol (TKIP), which was designed to allow migration from WEP to WPA on the equipment already deployed.
 The major improvements in security are the dynamic encryption keys.
-For small networks, the WPA is a "pre-shared key" which is based on a shared key.
+For small networks, the WPA uses a "pre-shared key" which is based on a shared key.
 Encryption can be vulnerable if the length of the shared key is short.
 With limited opportunities for input (i.e., only the numeric keypad), mobile phone users might define short encryption keys that contain only numbers.
 This increases the likelihood that an attacker succeeds with a brute-force attack.
 The successor to WPA, called WPA2, is supposed to be safe enough to withstand a brute force attack.

-Free Wi-Fi is usually provided by organizations such as airports, coffee shops, and restaurants for a number of reasons.
-In addition to spending more time on the premises, Wi-Fi access helps them to stay productive.
-It's likely they'll end up spending more money if they spend more time on the premises.
-Enhancing customer tracking is another reason.
-A lot of restaurants and coffee shops compile data about their customers so they can target advertisements directly to their devices.
+The ability to access free and fast Wi-Fi gives a business an edge over those who do not.
+Free Wi-Fi is usually provided by organizations such as airports, coffee shops, and restaurants for a number of reasons, including encouraging customers to spend more time and money on the premises, and helping users stay productive.
+Another reason is enhancing customer tracking: many restaurants and coffee shops compile data about their customers so they can target advertisements directly to their devices.
 This means that customers know what services the facility provides.
 Generally, individuals filter business premises based on Internet connections as another reason to gain a competitive edge.
-The ability to access free and fast Wi-Fi gives a business an edge over those who do not.
-Network security is the responsibility of the organizations.
-There are numerous risks associated with their unsecured Wi-Fi networks, however.
+Network security is the responsibility of the organizations, as unsecured Wi-Fi networks are prone to numerous risks.
 The man-in-the-middle attack entails the interception and modification of data between parties.
 Additionally, malware can be distributed via the free Wi-Fi network and hackers can exploit software vulnerabilities to smuggle malware onto connected devices.
 It is also possible to eavesdrop and sniff Wi-Fi signals using special software and devices, capturing login credentials and hijacking accounts.